-The Andorran economy has been severely hit by the COVID-19 outbreak, especially the service sector.
-In this context, the Andorran Government has adopted a package of measures to mitigate the economic impact of the health crisis, including, but not limited to, financial handouts or grace periods.
+The Andorran economy was severely hit by the COVID-19 outbreak, especially the service sector.
+In this context, the Andorran government adopted several measures to mitigate the economic impact of the health crisis, including, but not limited to, financial handouts or grace periods.